The Big Fall: Plot

 After arriving home, Emma appears for developments.
 Blaise is convinced that she is withholding information.
 Emma explains that she moved to England with inheritance money from her father, but came to work at the flight school when it ran out.
 Ken disappeared within a week.
 Emma then has sex with Blaise, but he wakes up alone.

-At the Whiteman Airport hanger, Blaise first sees Moe and then Axe.
+At the Whiteman Airport hangar, Blaise first sees Moe and then Axe.
 The ring leader and two others intimidate him by pulling guns on him.
 Moe leads Blaise out, insisting that he did well.

 Agent Dixon and other agents later chase Blaise down.
 They beat him up, reminding him to stay off the case.
 Gary calls Blaise to confirm that Ken's body was found.
 He tells Emma.
 Then, there is a drive by shooting, right after Gary tells Blaise that ER is all over the flight logs.

 Blaise gives chase, but the coupé utility vehicle gets away.
-He goes directly to the hanger, where Moe lets him in.
+He goes directly to the hangar, where Moe lets him in.
 Breaking into Axe's office, Blaise sees photos of Emma with him.
 He demands that Emma tell him the truth.

 The Fallen Eagles are a group of former paratroopers who hijack planes mid-flight.
 Their last heist, of an FBI cargo plane, had a big haul, but Ken tried to keep it for himself.
 Axe was not only his partner but Emma's husband.
-Blaise arrives to the hanger to find the group dividing the money and planning to disperse.
+Blaise arrives to the hangar to find the group dividing the money and planning to disperse.

 Emma arrives, shooting Axe.
 Emma had convinced her brother to double cross the paratrooper thieves.
 Now, she attempts to convince Blaise to run away with her.
 He helps Emma escape with the money, but opts to stay in LA as a P.I.